Eye color guide

 What blue-gray eyes are

-Blue-gray eyes are exactly what they sound like: eyes that sit between blue and gray rather than reading cleanly as one or the other.
-They often appear cooler and softer than classic blue eyes, but not as silvery or muted as true gray.
-Some people describe them as stormy, icy, steel-blue, or smoky blue.
+Blue-gray eyes are eyes that sit between blue and gray rather than looking clearly like one or the other.
+Some people describe them as stormy, icy, steel-blue, smoky blue, or silver-blue.

 How rare blue-gray eyes are